 In this page, you will learn about the 2 decades of experience and dedication to gymnastics leading to the incorporation of Chelsea Gymnastics.
 The success of Chelsea Gymnastics was only possible because of Stefan's solid educational background, his motivational and inspirational gymnastics journey, as well as his opportunity to learn from experts, and contribute to the development of other clubs prior to the incorporation of Chelsea Gymnastics.

 Chelsea Gymnastics Academy was founded by Dr Stefan Kolimechkov in June 2022, in England, United Kingdom.
 The Academy is the successor of Stefan's sole trade gymnastics coaching business, STK SPORT.
 The main objective of Chelsea Gymnastics is to bring bespoke gymnastics to the community in homes and studios in the Royal Borough of Kensington and Chelsea, London.

-Although Chelsea Gymnastics is a newly-formed company, the real spirit of its true purpose was born two decades ago.
+Although Chelsea Gymnastics is only 1.5 year old company, the real spirit of its true purpose was born two decades ago.
 Chelsea Gymnastics Academy is the end product of Stefan's vast practical and academic experience of 20 years in the sport of gymnastics.
 Watch the video below, in which our virtual assistant Chelsea will tell you more about the story behind the formation of Chelsea Gymnastics.

 The Story of Chelsea Gymnastics Academy